-- Composition of the Hearing Committee.
+- 1. Composition of the Hearing Committee.
 The Hearing Committee shall be composed of four Honor Board student members and two faculty members selected from members of the faculty who are tenured.
-A Faculty member may be excused from a Hearing Committee by the Honor Board Advisor for hardship or cause.
-Any Hearing Committee member who may be called as a witness or who has a professional or personal relationship that would create, or has the appearance of creating, an unfair bias shall be recused by the Honor Board Advisor.
-In cases of related actions, the Honor Board Advisor in consultation with the Dean shall have the discretion to decide whether to consolidate the hearings of several students or of several complaints or to consider them separately.
+A Faculty member may be excused from a Hearing Committee by the Advisor for hardship or cause.
+Any Hearing Committee member who may be called as a witness or who has a professional or personal relationship that would create, or has the appearance of creating, an unfair bias shall be recused by the Advisor.
+In cases of related actions, the Advisor in consultation with the Dean shall have the discretion to decide whether to consolidate the hearings of several students or of several complaints concerning one student or to consider them separately.
 The Hearing Committee shall immediately select a Chair from among the student members. - 2.
-Rights of Accused Students. - a.
-An accused student may represent him/herself or use outside counsel.
-Current members of the full-time or part-time faculty may not represent students before the Hearing Committee or on an appeal of an Honor Board proceeding.
+Rights of Respondents. - a.
+A Respondent may represent him/herself or use outside counsel or other representative.
+Current members of the full-time or parttime faculty may not represent students before the Hearing Committee or on an appeal of an Honor Board proceeding.